zenml-io/zenml/examples/README.md

 Have any questions?
 Want more tutorials?
 Spot out-dated, frustrating tutorials?
 We got you covered!

-Feel free to let us know by creating an [issue](https://github.com/zenml-io/zenml/issues) here on our Github or by reaching out to us on our [Slack](https://zenml.io/slack-invite/).
+Feel free to let us know by creating an [issue](https://github.com/zenml-io/zenml/issues) here on our GitHub or by reaching out to us on our [Slack](https://zenml.io/slack-invite/).